-1 Regulatory costs represents bank taxes and contributions to the deposit guarantee schemes ('DGS') and the (European) single resolution fund ('SRF').
-2 The amount presented in 'Addition to loan loss provisions' (which is equivalent to risk costs) includes write-offs and recoveries on loans and receivables not included in the stock of provision for loan loss provisions' (which is equivalent to risk costs) includes write-offs and recoveries on loans and receivables not included in the stock of provision for loan loss provisions' (which is equivalent to risk costs) includes write-offs and recoveries on loans and receivables not included in the stock of provision for loan (SRF').
-3 The interim profit not included in CET1 is the final dividend over 2016 of EUR 1,629 million, and the interim profit not included in CET1 capital in 1Q17 amounting to EUR 853 million.
-4 Annualised underlying net result divided by average IFRS-EU shareholders' equity excluding declared dividends and interim profit not included in CET1 capital as from 1Q2017.
+19 Regulatory costs represents bank taxes and contributions to the deposit guarantee schemes ('DGS') and the (European) single resolution fund ('SRF').
+20 The amount presented in 'Addition to loan loss provisions' (which is equivalent to risk costs) includes write-offs and recoveries on loans and receivables not included in the stock of provision for loan losses.
+30 The interim profit not included in CET1 is the final dividend over 2016 of EUR 1,629 million, and the interim profit not included in CET1 capital in 1Q17 amounting to EUR 853 million.
+40 Annualised underlying net result divided by average IFRS-EU shareholders' equity excluding declared dividends and interim profit not included in CET1 capital as from 1Q2017.

 Note: Underlying figures are non-GAAP measures.
 These are derived from figures according to IFRS-EU by excluding the impact from divestments, special items, Insurance Other, and discontinued operations.
 See the Appendix for a reconciliation between GAAP and non-GAAP figures.